ohpensource/terraform-aws-ohp-account-metadata/README.md

 }
 resource "aws_service_discovery_service" "example" {
   name = "example"
-  namespace_id = module.account_metadata.cloudmap_namespace_id
+  namespace_id = coalesce(module.account_metadata.cloudmap_namespace_id, var.cloudmap_namespace_id)
 }
 ```

 ### Overriding stage and deployment
 An AWS account will usually contain baselines only for one stage and one default deployment.
-Under these standar circumstances, this module retrieves the stage of the account for you, minimizing your required inputs.
+Under these standard circumstances, this module retrieves the stage of the account for you, minimizing your required inputs.

 Some accounts, however, may contain baselines from multiple stages, or multiple deployments.
 In order to fetch the correct data, you need to provide the correct inputs.